In this article:

 First-degree and second-degree burns have several common causes.

-Second-degree burns usually result from touching a hot stove or a curling iron, spilling hot water, or a severe sunburn.
+First-degree burns usually result from a mild sunburn, whereas second-degree burns usually result from touching a hot stove or curling iron, spilling hot water, or a severe sunburn.

 Third-degree burns are usually related to fire or hot grease.
 Hot grease is hotter than water, so it can burn deeper.

 Healing Time for the Different Degrees of Burns

 First-degree burns are usually healed completely within 3–5 days.
 Second-degree burns take 5–8 days to heal if the damage is deep.

 Third-degree burns need surgical removal of the dead skin and then coverage with a skin graft to restore the pliability and function of the burn area.